-Key issues facing decision makers include finalization and approval of an Urban Village Plan and Comprehensive Plan amendment through a public process, finalization of a Planned Action Ordinance to streamline development while mitigating environmental impacts, finalization and adoption of a Development Agreement to guide long-term development of the Urban Village, finalizing the designed zoning and development regulations, and developing and implementing a mitigation strategy for wetland impacts.
+The City of Bellingham intends to adopt an urban village plan and associated development regulations for Barkley Village reflecting the regulatory structure of the City's other urban villages and the vision for the district.
+Key issues facing decision makers include: finalization and approval of an Urban Village Plan and Comprehensive Plan amendment through a public process, finalization of a Planned Action Ordinance consistent with this FEIS to streamline development while mitigating environmental impacts, finalization and adoption of a Development Agreement to guide long-term development of the Urban Village, finalizing the designed zoning and development regulations, and finalizing and implementing a mitigation strategy for wetland impacts.
+This adoption process will include a neighborhood meeting, Planning Commission public hearing and recommendation, and City Council public hearing and final adoption as outlined in Bellingham Municipal Code 21.10.150.